As an IT contractor, you will be expected to join projects and to get on with your work in an efficient and professional way.

 A golden rule in contracting is never to discuss your remuneration with permanent staff.
 The opportunity for resentment is massive.

-Alongside some of the previous tips, it’s not worth overdoing the flash clothes when contracting.
-A decent suit, or tidy casual clothes are fine, depending on office conventions, but wearing a grands worth of tailor made suit and some dreadful Gucci loafers will not endear you to the permies on your team.
+Alongside some of the previous tips, it’s not worth overdoing the flashy clothes when contracting.
+A decent suit or tidy casual clothes are fine, depending on office conventions, but wearing a grand’s worth of tailor-made suit and some dreadful Gucci loafers will not endear you to the permies on your team.

 Always be prepared to help the permies on your team.
 You could win over a potential problem permie by resolving a technical problem they may have.
 You have been hired for your technical expertise, so there is no harm using your skills to increase your profile on your project.

 You may find these tips relatively easy to follow on a day-to-day basis.
 However, you need to be extra vigilant if you’re down the pub at lunchtime, or if you’ve been invited to some kind of work ‘do”‘.
 Unfortunately, the urge to break free and discuss the benefits of IT Contracting with your permanent colleagues will become ever-stronger as the pints are poured, so be extra careful!